+V-DOS47 research and development expenses for fiscal 2019 totalled \$478,000 (2018 - \$457,000).
+Research and development expenditures in the program remained flat when compared to fiscal 2018.
+The Company's Polish subsidiary entered into a grant funding agreement with the PNCRD for research and development expenditures associated with V-DOS47.
 The V-DOS47 expenditures include costs associated with the Company's research laboratory in Warsaw, Poland which includes employee wages and benefits, fixed overhead costs such as rent, light, heat, water and variable costs such as laboratory consumables.
+In fiscal 2019, the Company's Polish subsidiary received grant funding of \$479,000 (2018 - \$475,000).
 The grant funds received by the Company's Polish subsidiary are offset against the eligible research and development expenditures associated with the V-DOS47 program.
 Subsidized amounts may be drawn in advance or on a reimbursement basis, with varying criteria and timelines for justification of claims being made by the Company's Polish subsidiary.
+The Agreement may be terminated by either party upon one month's written notice clearly spelling out the reasons for which the Agreement is being terminated.
+In certain cases of termination, the Subsidiary may be obligated to return the received financial support in full within fourteen days of the day notice is served, with interest.
+As at July 31, 2019, the Company has received subsidies from the PNCRD of approximately \$1,289,000.

-CAR-T research and development expenses for the three and six-month periods ended January 31, 2019 totalled \$333,000 and \$333,000 respectively (\$125,000 and \$125,000 respectively for the three and six-month periods ended January 31, 2018).
+CAR-T research and development expenses for fiscal 2019 totalled \$333,000 (2018 - \$318,000).
 The Company commenced development of novel CAR-T therapeutics and new antibody-based technologies for cell-based therapies.
 The Company's CAR-T expenditures relate primarily to collaborative research activities with ProMab Biotechnologies Inc.